 Cleaning your bong step-by-step

-Now that you have what you need to adequately clean your water pipe, follow the steps below:
+Now that you have what you need to adequately clean your water pipe, follow the steps below.
+You can also use this same cleaning method to clean bubblers as well.

 Step 1: Remove the bowl and downstem